RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 Inversion is a nonsense term in this context and just a distractor.
 Options B and C are threat modeling elements but are not correct answers for this question.

 ### Question # 24 - Which of the following is not checked when using the STRIDE threat model?
-A. The ability of users to gain administrative access rights without proper permission
+A. The ability of users to gain administrative access rights without proper permission.
-B. The ability of internal personnel to trigger business continuity/disaster recovery activities
+B. The ability of internal personnel to trigger business continuity/disaster recovery activities.
-C. The ability of a participant in a transaction to refute that they’ve taken part in the transaction
+C. The ability of a participant in a transaction to refute that they’ve taken part in the transaction.
-D. The ability of an unauthorized user to pretend to be an authorized user
+D. The ability of an unauthorized user to pretend to be an authorized user.
 Answer: B

 **The STRIDE threat model does not deal with business continuity and disaster recovery (BC/DR) actions.**
 All the other options are elements of STRIDE (escalation of privilege, repudiation, and spoofing, respectively) and are therefore not correct.